-The Company has determined that there is a substantial likelihood for the appearance of improper conduct by Company personnel when they engage in short-term or speculative securities transactions.
-Therefore, under the Company's Insider Trading Policy, Company personnel are prohibited from engaging in any of the following activities involving the Company's shares, except with the prior written consent of the Chief Executive Officer (formerly the Co-Chief Executive Officers), as the compliance officer responsible for the administration of the policy
+The Company has determined that there is a substantial likelihood of the appearance of improper conduct by Company personnel when they engage in short-term or speculative securities transactions.
+Therefore, under the Company's Insider Trading Policy, Company personnel are prohibited from engaging in any of the following activities involving the Company's securities, except with the prior written consent of the Chief Financial Officer, as the compliance officer responsible for the administration of the policy:

-- purchasing the Company's securities on margin;

-- · pledging Company securities;

-- · short sales;

-- · buying or selling puts or calls; and

-- engaging in options transactions (other than where the options were granted by the Company).
+- purchasing the Company's securities on margin; - pledging Company securities; - short sales (which are prohibited for any officers and directors of the Company who are required to file reports under Section 16 of the Exchange Act); - hedging or monetization transactions, including through the use of financial instruments such as prepaid variable forwards, equity swaps, collars, and exchange funds; - buying or selling puts or calls; and - engaging in options transactions (other than where the options were granted by the Company).